-29.8.4 Incorporation of legend Nominations Registered in pass book, deposit receipt etc:
+29.8.7 Incorporation of legend Nominations Registered in pass book, deposit receipt etc:

-Primary (urban) co-operative banks should incorporate the legend "Nominations Registered' on every pass book or deposit receipt so as to enable the relatives to know the availment of the nomination facility by the deceased depositor.
+Primary (urban) co-operative banks should incorporate the legend "Nominations Registered" on every pass book or deposit receipt so as to enable the relatives to know the availment of the nomination facility by the deceased depositor.

-30 Monitoring system of implementation of Goiporia Committee Recommendations:
+30 Monitoring system of implementation of various instructions on customer service

-The banks need to evolve an appropriate monitoring system for evaluating the position in regard to the extent of actual implementation at the grass root level of the various recommendations of the Goiporia Committee.
-In particular, the banks should pay special attention to the core recommendations as per Annex I.
+The banks need to evolve an appropriate monitoring system for evaluating the position in regard to the extent of actual implementation at the grass root level of the various recommendations of the Goiporia Committee, the CPPAPS and instructions issued by RBI.